10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 8. Research on Early detection of type 2 diabetes risk: limitations of current diagnostic criteria – PMC (nih.gov)

-Building consistent habits is one of the best ways to prevent chronic diseases naturally and improve long-term health outcomes.
+Consistent habit is one of the best ways to prevent chronic diseases and improve long-term health outcomes.

 If you found this helpful, explore our complete Healthy Living Guide for more science-based wellness tips.